theartofquirky/theartofquirky.github.io/FOSS-cleanse.md

-# Replace commonly used proprietary application with free and open source alternatives, to free yourself from evil corporations that track you
+# Replace commonly used proprietary applications with free and open source alternatives, to free yourself from evil corporations!

 ## Google Drive
 * I store all my files on a `FreeNAS` home server and synchronise photos and other files with other devices using `syncthing`